We bought a house in Mérida, take 1

 Sometimes, to give Isaac a break, I would just hit the "more info" button to ask for a location if I was really stumped or there was no photos of the front.
 But that was rare and it was rarer still when I'd get a response.
 I was good at tracking down faded house numbers or using the 3D flyover effect of Google Maps to track a particular row of house colors.
 Like a rainbow fingerprint.

 Nothing particularly amazing came along.
 Then, one day in spring I saw it.
-A house that was in a great location and a good size with all of the features we were looking for.
+A house in need of renovation that was in a great location and a good size with all of the features we were looking for.
 I'll call it Blue House for now.
 I sent it to Angie and she liked it, too.
 The price seemed a little too high, but maybe we'd get lucky and they'd take less.

 I contacted Isaac and he went right away and took some extra photos of the place and a walk-through video and the measurements of the lot.
 I wasn't going to make it down to see it in person, so this had to suffice.